-Course: 880 Credit: 1/2 Duration: Semester Grades: 10-12 Pre-Req: Sophomore Standing Fee: None Sports are a billion-dollar industry in today's economy.
-Students will learn to apply marketing principals to the world of multi-million-dollar athletes and entertainers, as well as local sports programs.
-Strategies to create effective promotions, build sponsorships, and create fan enthusiasm will be developed as students manage a sports franchise.
+Sports are a billion-dollar industry in today's economy.
+Students will learn to apply marketing principles to the world of multi-million-dollar athletes and entertainers, as well as local sports programs.
+Strategies to create effective promotions, build sponsorships, and create fan enthusiasm will be developed as students manage an online sports franchise.

-AP COMPUTER SCIENCE A PS Course: 887 Credit: 1 Duration: Year Grades: 10-12 Pre-Req: Advanced Computer Programming (850) or AP Computer Science Principles PS (888), sophomore standing Fee: None Learn college-level programming using Java programming language.
-Concepts included are structured Java programming style, assignment and logical operators, decision-making, looping, functions and arrays.
-Also learn the concepts of data structures, classes, inheritance, recursion and other advanced topics using an object-oriented approach.
+AP COMPUTER SCIENCE A PS

+Pre-Req: Advanced Computer Programming (850) or AP Computer Science Principles PS (888), sophomore standing Fee: None Learn college-level programming using Java programming language.
+Concepts included are structured Java programming style, assignment and logical operators, decision-making, looping, functions, and arrays.
+Also learn the concepts of data structures, classes, inheritance, recursion, and other advanced topics using an object-oriented approach.
 Students may seek college credit by taking the Advanced Placement Examination in May.

 REQUIREMENT: This is a college level course requiring additional out-of-class time commitment.

-AP COMPUTER SCIENCE PRINCIPLES PS Course: 888 Credit: 1 Duration: Year Grades: 10-12 Pre-Req: Algebra I, Sophomore Standing, or freshman with instructor's consent Fee: None AP Computer Science Principles introduces students to the foundational concepts of Computer Science and explores the impact computing and technology have on our society.
-The entire course has been designed to show students that anyone can understand and "do" Computer Science.
-We know reading, writing and arithmetic are required to pursue a professional career in any discipline.
-In the 21st century, it is clear that computing has become a part of not only our professional work, but also our society.
-So think of the understanding and skills of Computer Science as a fourth 'R', necessary for any discipline.
-After this class, you will stand out from other college and high school graduates in your preparation to work with the new technologies of the future.
-Students are introduced to the "big ideas" of computer science: creativity, programming, abstraction, algorithms, large data sets, the Internet, cybersecurity concerns, and the global impact of computing.
-The course will give students the opportunity to use technology to address real-world problems and build relevant solutions, while inviting students to understand how computing changes the world.
-DC BUSINESS & INFORMATION TECHNOLOGY CAPSTONE PS Course: 892 Credit: 1/2 Duration: Semester Grades: 11-12 Pre-Req: Junior Standing Fee: None This course is designed for students interested in taking their B & IT skills to the next level.
+AP COMPUTER SCIENCE PRINCIPLES PS

+Pre-Req: Algebra I, Sophomore Standing, or freshman with instructor's consent

+You don't need an advanced understanding of coding to be successful in this course.
+APCSP is an introductory level course meant for all students.
+During this course, you'll learn the principles that support the science of computing and develop thinking skills computer scientists use.
+You'll work individually and as part of a team to creatively address real-world issues using the tools and processes of computation.

+AP Computer Science Principles is a course that encompasses a wide range of topics.
+When you take APCSP, you'll learn the underlying principles of computing and the computational thinking skills computer scientists use daily, including: designing a program to solve a problem, analyzing computational work, communicating ideas about technology, working collaboratively to address real-world issues.

+DC BUSINESS & INFORMATION TECHNOLOGY CAPSTONE PS

+This course is designed for students interested in taking their B & IT skills to the next level.
 Students will work with the teacher to decide on the pathway(s) they will complete.
 Students will be expected to work individually and collaboratively in small groups and create leadership and task-oriented guidelines to further their understanding of their chosen pathway.
 Projects will vary based upon student/team interest and will revolve around any number of Information Technology or Business/Marketing fields.
 Enrollment in this course will require participation in after-school events to support the Capstone projects, including the Tiger School Store.
 NOTE: In addition, dual credit will be granted from MSTC for Microsoft Office-Introduction #10-103-106 3 credits upon successful completion of this course.